james-langridge/csp-solver-ts/README.md

-# CSP Solver - TypeScript
+# CSP Solver Playground

-A Constraint Satisfaction Problem (CSP) solver implemented in TypeScript.
-This implementation uses backtracking search with MRV heuristic and AC-3 constraint propagation.
+> [!CAUTION]
+> This is a playground implementation for experimentation and learning.
+Use with caution.

 ## Features